Somewhere between the ages of 18 and 21, most of our adolescent patients will leave Seattle Children’s and begin seeing providers who care for adults.

-When and how should we start thinking about the transition to adult healthcare?
+When and how should we start thinking about the transition from adolescent to adult healthcare?

 This is a process you may want to begin thinking about as your child enters their teens.

-The actual age for when your child will transition may vary by clinic or specialty or diagnosis.
+The actual age for when they will transition may vary by clinic or specialty or diagnosis.